Why Trust OMD?

 Digital Signal Processing

-This course covers the theory of digital signals and basic processing concepts such as discrete Fourier series; linear and circular convolution, discrete Fourier transform, fast Fourier transform; digital filter design techniques; discrete random signals; and discrete Hilbert transform.
+Explores the theory of digital signals and core processing concepts: discrete Fourier series, linear and circular convolution, discrete Fourier transforms, fast Fourier transforms, and digital filter design.

 Wireless Communications